lakubuDavid/Noon/README.md

 ```

+## Limitations

+Since static file serving is not yet implemented you can't reference assets from your project that includes `css,js` files and **pictures**

+>### Workaround
+>
+>For `css` and `js` files you can have them in your html file.
+>
+>You can also reference your assets from a cdn.
 ## Development (pls help me 😫)

 I'm currently trying to implement data fetching and static file serving but I can't figure out how to implement it.
 So to whoever has enough knowledge of C++, please feel free to help.

 *Yours faithfully,*<br>
 *A guy that has decided to lose his sanity to a language he already gave up on a few years ago.*

+## Build requirements

+Here is a list of third party requirements that you may need to build it:

+- Lua 5.4
+- Boost 1.81

 ## Contact me